Architecture of 8086

 - Base Pointer:

-BP can hold offset address of any location in the stack segment.
+BP can hold the offset addresses of any location in the stack segment.
 It is used to access random locations of the stack.

 - Source Index: